tikoko-1/retreat_project/guidelines/Guidelines.md

    - Client interactivity only where needed: add `"use client"` at top of client components
    - Prefer server components for pages/lists; fetch data server-side
 7) **Data fetching**:
-   - For the catalog: implement server page (SSR) that passes initial data.
+   - For the centers: implement server page (SSR) that passes initial data.
    - Client components manage interactive filters/sort/search.
 8) **Remove all unused/legacy files** left from previous React/Vite setup:
    - delete `App.tsx` and any “Legacy” files unless they are migrated under `app/`